BIOLOGIC EXTRACTIONS of INFECTED TEETH

-It is standard of care for an oral surgeon to assume that the periodontal ligament adheres to the tooth in an extraction.
-If left in an extraction site, its continued presence prevents biologic recognition of the absence of the tooth; bone cells will not proliferate and migrate through a membrane intended by nature to define growth limits of the jawbone.
+It is standard of care for a traditional oral surgeon to assume that the periodontal ligament adheres to the tooth and is therefore always removed during an extraction.
+If left in an extraction site, however, its continued presence prevents biologic recognition of the absence of the tooth; bone cells will not proliferate and migrate through a membrane intended by nature to define growth limits of the jawbone.

 If the tooth to be extracted is a re-infected root canaled tooth, the PDL itself will inevitably retain infection and may present with a calcium-dense wall around the abscess that must be debrided, perforated, or roughened at the extraction visit to facilitate blood flow for post-extraction healing.

 A note regarding extraction of root canal-treated teeth: